Swiss business groups warn against immigration quota plan

 Representatives from 12 Swiss industry groups including the machinery, watches, IT and tourism associations said quotas would impose unnecessary red tape on businesses and curb their ability to hire flexible and highly-qualified staff.

-"Terminating free movement of people would have devastating consequences on our labour market, since our innovative companies are reliant on specialists," said Heinz Karrer, president of business lobby Economiesuisse.
+"Terminating free movement of people would have devastating consequences on our labor market, since our innovative companies are reliant on specialists," said Heinz Karrer, president of business lobby Economiesuisse.

 While neutral Switzerland is not a member of the European Union, its immigration policy is based on free movement of people from the EU and allowing a restricted number of non-EU citizens to enter the country.